MarkDVerhagen/BooksOfLifeToolkit/README.md

 BOLT is built around several core concepts:

 1.  **Books of Life (BoLs):** The primary output.
 A textual representation with attributes of a specific unit of analysis (e.g., a person, a household) based on available data sources.
 2.  **Paragraphs:** The building blocks of a BoL.
-Each paragraph typically corresponds to a single record or event from an information source (e.g., a row in a table, a specific spell).
+Each paragraph typically corresponds to a single record from some information source (e.g., a row in a table).
 3.  **Instantiation:** The process of converting raw data from various sources into structured `Paragraph` objects.
-This is done by the instantiator functions (e.g. `get_households()` in `household_bus.py`)
+This is done by  instantiator functions that are custom made per information source and define relevant fields like time and identifiers.
 4.  **Recipes (`*.yaml`):** Configuration files that define *how* to build a BoL.
 They specify:
     *   The **unit of analysis** identifier.
     *   The **information sources** to include.